 How does it work?

 The Canine Mobility Anti-Knuckling Device™ is an assistive therapeutic device for dogs that suffer from degenerative myelopathy, degenerative disc disease, fibrocartilaginous embolism or hind limb weakness from other causes resulting in the knuckling or dragging of the dog’s hind legs.

 The device is comprised of an elastic shock cord that connects at one end to a dog harness (not included), and to a material paw strap (see inset photos) at the other.
-The paw strap is configured to include a toe loop that fits about the dog’s two middle toes, and a metatarsal loop that fits around the dog’s leg at the lower end of the metatarsal bones (above the paw).
+The paw strap is configured to include a toe loop that fits about the dog’s two middle toes, and a metatarsal loop that fits around the dog’s leg at the lower end of the metatarsus (above the paw).
 This configuration is designed to assist with both the forward movement of the dog’s hind leg and the upward movement of the dog’s toes.

 The Anti-Knuckling Device is not a cure for hind limb weakness but it does reduce or eliminate hind limb knuckling in dogs that are otherwise ambulatory.